Donating Your Collections to the Museum

 The process, benefits, and things to consider regarding donations.

 UAMN Mission Statement

 The University of Alaska Museum of the North, located on the Fairbanks campus, is the only museum in the state with a tripartite mission of research, teaching, and collecting.
 The museum’s botanical, geological, zoological, and cultural collections, primarily from Alaska and the Circumpolar North, form the basis for understanding the local as well as the global past, present, and future.
 Through collection-based research, teaching, and public programs, the Museum shares its knowledge and collections with local, national, and international audiences of all ages and backgrounds.

 Thank you!
 The Fine Arts department depends on the generosity of people like you to enhance our collection.
 While the museum does not accept "unsolicited donations" or "drop-offs," we are happy to work with you to schedule time to evaluate your potential donation.
-If you are interested in making a donation to the Fine Arts department, please complete the following form and we will be in touch.
+If you are interested in making a donation to the Fine Arts department, please complete our Donation Offer Google form and we will be in touch.

 Q: How do I go about donating an item to the Fine Arts department?

 A: All items offered for donation to the Fine Arts department must be approved by the UAMN Acquisitions Committee.
 This is a group of Museum staff and private citizens who meet on a regular basis to review proposed additions to the Cultural Collections (Ethnology & History, Fine Arts, and Archaeology).
 The Curator of Fine Arts will present the proposed donation to the committee and the artwork will be evaluated based on a number of criteria outlined in our Collections Management Policy.
 Of primary importance, all objects acquired by the Museum must fit within the scope of our Mission Statement (see above).
 In addition, the following conditions must be met:

 Objects are acquired in a proper manner that does not damage the natural or cultural resources of Alaska.